anarchydude/nercclock/README.md

 ### Link to OBS ###

-There is a serial output in the script that pipes to the wireless USB serial transmitter. pyserial script with serial receiver converts the output to a webpage for consumption in OBS.
+There is a serial output in the arduino script that pipes to the wireless USB serial transmitter. pyserial script with serial receiver converts the output to a webpage for consumption in OBS.

 #### Timer Output ####